 - Scholarship for assisting to Summer School “Networks and Innovation”, Trento University, July 2009.

-- “Organizational Processes,” MIT Sloan School of Management, MBA Fall 2017, ongoing.
+“Organizational Processes,” MIT Sloan School of Management, MBA Program, Fall 2017.
+Average teaching evaluations: 4.0/5

 - “Food & The Social Order”, Prof. Priscilla Ferguson 2013.
 Columbia University, New York.